-4. Place the washers and nuts onto the threaded shafts that extend below the tail boom using the wrench supplied with the model.
-Do not overtighten these nuts; doing this could damage the V-Tail.
+☐ 5.
+Replace the nuts and washers onto the threaded shafts that extend below the tail boom using the wrench supplied with the model.
+Do not overtighten these nuts; this could damage both the horizontal stabilizer and the fin.
 Tighten them only until they are snug and will remain in place.